Willem Hoek on Jun 17, 2013

 This is the general process / data flow when using database to process SAP data.

 Reminder again: It will take you minimum 1-2 weeks to get going.
 After that the benefits are huge.
 Don’t give up to soon.

-For me – the requirements were:
+For me the requirements were:

 Any of the client-server databases listed below would be good.
 Speak to friends and people at work to get an idea which database to use.
 Most of my examples in these posts are based on MySQL or PostgreSQL.

 In order to interact with the database you need to install a server and client or GUI.
 Here are some of the popular client software to use with MySQL and PostgreSQL.

 Example 1 - Using PostgreSQL database with pgAdmin3 (as client software)